The Raid – Review

 Written & Directed by Gareth Evans.
 Cast Iko Uwais, Joe Taslim.

-Ok, let me start with a little confession: I am not a huge martial arts fan, I have always been quite indifferent to Bruce Lee, I can hardly tell your Jet Li from your Yuen Biao and to this day I still don’t get all the fuss with Crouching Tiger, Hidden Dragon (I know, I know… nobody is perfect…).
-However I am a great action-flick-lover, so much so that I able to bypass this feeling of indifference and still appreciate and enjoy a martial-arts-based action movie, whether it’s karate kid, blade, Hero, 13 Assassins, Ong-bak (mainly the first) and even the recent Warrior.
+Ok, let me start with a little confession: I am not a huge martial arts fan, I have always been quite indifferent to Bruce Lee, I can hardly tell the difference between Jet Li and Yuen Biao and to this day I still don’t get all the fuss with Crouching Tiger, Hidden Dragon (I know, I know… but hey… nobody is perfect!).
+However I am a great action-flick-lover, so much so that I able to bypass this feeling of indifference and still appreciate and enjoy a martial-arts-based action movie, whether it’s karate kid, blade, Hero, 13 Assassins, Ong-bak (especially the first) and even the recent Warrior.

 So when I heard that this was “one of the best action/martial arts movie of the last few years” (or so the papers said), I could hardly resist checking it out for myself.